kaorlol/obtainium-helper/README.md

 `url` - you should go to the workflow that its running and filter them by what branch you want, then use that link.
 Link example: `https://github.com/rebelonion/Dantotsu/actions/workflows/beta.yml?query=branch%3Adev`\
 `pattern` - you should just use this pattern for now: `\\/([a-zA-Z0-9]+)\\.zip` because there is now way to get the file version without downloading the whole thing, which would use API calls and would be slow.\
-`patterns` - this should just be the name of the APK file you want to extract from the zip.
-There should only be one file at the moment because we don't support multiple files yet.
+`patterns` - the first pattern should be the artifact name, the second pattern should be the APK name.

 #### Other: